 This is Peatee on October 7th, 2014.
 He is 5 1/2 months old.
 He has excellent growth and weight.
 He depicts the heavy bone and muscling we selectively breed for as well as excellent coat that fully sheds.
 His coat texture is soft and smooth.
 He has a large full scrotum like all our Herd Sires.
 He is alert and inquisitive around humans and animals while displaying a nice temperament.
 Peatee will sire lambs out of our 2014 ewe lambs this year, lambs will arrive in late April 2015.
-His dam is Butcha.
+His dam is Bertha.
 His sire is Misteree/Herd Sire 5.
-We will repeat our 2013 breedng line-up while adding Peatee in this year so as to cross over further into our solid Butcha and Misteree's lines.
+We will repeat our 2013 breedng line-up while adding Peatee in this year so so we can cross over to our N4 ewe and ram Sire III genetics from (2011).

 |ewes||for sale||working dogs||bodybuilding||classic cars||sitemap||home||